nwulkow/OpinionDyamicsModelling/readme.txt

 - Using SINAR for determination of model coefficients of a nonlinear autoregressive model (derivation in section 2 of the paper) and reconstruction of evolutions of the opinion percentages with this model
 - Plotting of results

+The .mat-files "abmconfig_..." denote Matlab-objects containing realisations of the ABM.
+This means the time-evolution of individual opinions of agents and of the opinion percentages, plus settings like number of agents or time steps, model coefficients alpha.